brianom95/brianom95.github.io/_posts/2022-04-15-valentia-half-marathon.md

 ---
 layout: post
 title:  Valentia Half Marathon
-description: Getting revisit my favourite island.
+description: Getting to revisit my favourite island.
 This time running the hills with views of the Skelligs
 date:   2022-04-15 12:00:0 +0000
 image:  '/images/valentiahalf0.jpeg'
 tags:   [Running]